peteroupc/peteroupc.github.io/randomfunc.md

 - make no assumptions on the underlying RNG's implementation (e.g., whether that RNG is a deterministic RNG or some other kind), and
 - make no assumptions on the statistical quality or predictability of the underlying RNG.

-In general, security, performance, quality, and other considerations will determine what underlying RNG to use in a particular application; I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).

 **In general, this document does not cover:**
+- How to choose an underlying RNG for a particular application, including in terms of security, performance, and quality.
+I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).
 - Techniques that are specific to an application programming interface.
 - Techniques that are specific to certain kinds of RNGs.
 - Generating sequences of unique integers using specific kinds of deterministic RNGs.